shsagir/play-area-sync/docs/install-wordpress-4-hobby.md

 We assume you've already created an [App](app) with fortrabbit.
 You should also have a [PHP development environment](/local-development) running on your local machine.

-## Install with SFTP
+## Install WordPress with SFTP

-WordPress installation is straight forward and simple:
+The most straight forward and simple way to install WordPress is by downloading it to your local machine and then upload it to your fortrabbit App:

 1. Download [the latest](https://wordpress.org/latest.zip) archive
 2. Unpack the archive locally
+3. Open an SFTP client
+4. Connect to your fortrabbit App (access credentials)
-3. Upload the contents of the unpacked `wordpress` folder via SFTP to your App
+3. Upload the contents of `wordpress` to the `htdocs` folder

+### Configure in the browser

 Now visit [{{app-name}}.frb.io](https://{{app-name}}.frb.io) in the browser and commence with the guided web installation.
 In the database form enter: